Harrisburg High School ASL Program

 By booking this trip, I agree to the terms and conditions and cancellation policy listed here and at www.greatfallstravel.com/terms

 Failure to make final payment or any violation of a Supplier's conditions of purchase may result in cancellation of your reservations.
 In some cases, there is NO REFUND once a booking is made and under deposit.
-You may not be entitled to a refund if you change or cancel your travel plans after confirmation of a booking.

 All cancellation requests must be sent to GFT in writing.
 As a result of cancellation, GFT's and third-party Supplier's cancellation penalties will apply.